Paper roll owl craft

 Easy paper roll owls

-Owls have been revered for centuries as knowledgeable birds filled with a quiet sort of wisdom.
-I like to imagine them like the owl in Winnie the Pooh stories, sitting in a warmly-lit hollow tree home with a library of books, ready to answer any questions.
+Owls have the reputation of being wise old birds.
+I like to imagine them like the owl in Winnie the Pooh stories, sitting in a warmly lit hollow tree home with a library of books, ready to answer any questions.

-Their wisdom, unfortunately, is a myth.
-Some birds are considered amongst the most intelligent of animals, like the crow for example, who can problem solve and figure out how to use a vending machine.
-Parrots, on the other hand, have been shown to outperform four-year-olds on intelligence tests, and even to match the performance of adults in memory tests.
+But their wisdom is a myth.
+Some birds really are intelligent.
+The crow, for example, can figure out how to use a vending machine.
+Parrots can outperform four-year-olds on intelligence tests, and even to match the performance of adults in memory tests.

-Owls can’t do that.
-But, just because they’re not as wise as we think they are doesn’t make them any less amazing in their own way.
-They have the ability to fly silently (making sneaking up on prey easier), and possess some of the keenest vision and hearing in the animal kingdom.
+Owls can’t do that—but that doesn’t make them any less craft-worthy!
+They have the ability to fly silently (making sneaking up on prey easier), and have very keen eyesight.

-Plus, they’re so beautiful with their fluffy feathers and big round eyes, I decided I needed to put them in a craft.
+Plus, they’re so beautiful with their fluffy feathers and big round eyes.

 paper roll owl craft

-Surprisingly, after being a creative blogger for around 8 years, I haven’t thought to include any owl crafts up until now.
+Surprisingly, after being a creative blogger for so long, I haven’t thought to include any owl crafts up until now.

-This is something I’m about to fix with this simple paper roll owl upcycling project.
+This is something I’m about to fix with this simple toilet paper roll owl craft.
+We’ve actually used a paper towel roll cut into two in place of the toilet roll—but either will do.

 Let’s make it …